 After doing TONS of research, I actually found out there’s a lot of things you can do to repel mosquitoes from your yard, and none of these suggestions require using or spraying any yucky chemicals.
 In fact, they are all safe for the whole family, including small children.
 No pests nibbling my baby’s flesh this year, no sir.

 The main secret to keeping our buzzing enemies at bay, naturally?
 Plants.
-You see, the scents given off by many plants spell TERRIBLE to mosquitoes.
+The Termite control vaughan says the scents given off by many plants spell TERRIBLE to mosquitoes.
 Lucky for us, the plants that pests hate are actually really pleasant smelling to us!
 Yay!

 The plants you see in the buckets on our picnic table are actually Lemon Thyme plants.
 These little puppies smell so fragrant and have proven resilient to my black thumb.